Gordon-Rushville's Ashton Dane moves on to final round, six others fall in semis

 Dane, who won a Class B title at 106 pounds last year, now faces Battle Creek sophomore Ayden Wintz, who pinned Mitchell junior Ace Hobbs at the 1:41 mark in the other semifinal match.

-Five other local wrestlers in Class C or D competition came up just short of joining Dane in Saturday's final round.
+Five other local wrestlers in Class C or D competition came up just short of joining Dane in Saturday’s final round, but still have a chance to reach the medal stand.

 His teammate, Kyler Vincent, fell in his semifinal.
 He was pinned at the 3:40 mark of his match at 138 pounds and dropped into the consolation round as did Mitchell’s Cael Peters.